Quantum metrology in the presence of correlated noise via Markovian embedding

-Additionally, we plot the fundamental correlated bound on QFI \cite{kurdzialek-2025universalboundsquantummetrology}, which is universal for any kind of correlated noise (including inherently quantum noise) and at least as tight (if not more) as the previous Markovian bound in the case of uncorrelated noise \cite{Arpan-2025}.
+Additionally, we plot the fundamental correlated bound on QFI \cite{kurdzialek-2025universalboundsquantummetrology}, which is universal for any kind of correlated noise (including inherently quantum noise) and at least as tight (if not more) as the previous Markovian bound in the case of uncorrelated noise \cite{Arpan2025}.
 We plot this bound using elementary blocks involving three concatenated elementary channels for both correlated ($\Lambda_{\Omega, \Delta t}^{SM}$) and uncorrelated ($\Lambda_{\Omega,t}^{S}$) dynamics in the Markovian limit.
 As expected, they also overlap with each other and provide a valid upper bound for the QFI.
 Moreover, we will see later that when we are not in the Markovian limit, only the correlated bound provides a valid upper limit on the QFI.
 In Fig. \ref{fig:JC-model-plot}(c), we focus on the example, where environmental correlation are expected to become relevant.
 We choose $\Delta t =0.5$, and $\gamma_0 \approx \lambda = 2.5$, which implies that bath correlations $\tau_B \sim \lambda^{-1}= 0.4$ are comparable with the intervals between quantum control operations applied.
 We consider protocols, where no ancillary system is involved, and hence control operations are performed solely on the $S$ system, and when ancilla is a single qubit system, that may be entangled in a controlled way with $S$ over the course of the protocol.